BobHerold/MyBreakout/README.md

    I have used the code for this project directly from a tutorial from the Mozilla Developer's Network; https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript
    It is based entirely on JavaScript and rendered on the HTML5 canvas element.

-   I chose this game for my milestone project 2 for the Full Stack Developer course from the Code Institute; https://codeinstitute.net/
+   I chose this game for my milestone project 2 for the Full Stack Developer course from the Code Institute:https://codeinstitute.net/
    This is a simple game that uses a lot of javascript functionality in it's creation and execution.
 I tried to build it as responsive as possible, however I regret that
    I was unable to get touch controls for touch screen devices working for this implementation.
 </p>